lakenen/node-box-view/README.md

 `client.sessions.create(id, [params,] callback)`

-Request a viewing session for a documentRequest a viewing session for a document
+Request a viewing session for a document
 * `id` - (`string`) The document uuid
 * `params` - (`object`) An optional map of session parameters
 * `params.duration` - (`int`) The duration in minutes until the session expires (default: 60)